DaoCloud/DaoCloud-docs/docs/en/docs/middleware/minio/intro/index.md

 3. Cloud native support.

     MinIO is a storage solution built from scratch in the past few years.
-It conforms to all cloud-native computing architectures and construction processes, and includes the latest cloud computing technologies and concepts.
+It conforms to all cloud native computing architectures and construction processes, and includes the latest cloud computing technologies and concepts.

 4. Pure open source.